dnndev/xmp-docs/unit-types.md

 summary: >-
   Units are typically used to specify the height and width of an element.
 Not all types are supported in all browsers.
 The most common types are Pixel and Percentage.
-Possible Unit Types Are:
+Possible Unit Types Are.
 keywords:
   - units
 ---